codeforsanjose/BadgeHub/README.md

 # Code For San Jose Login System

 The **Code For San Jose Login System** prints out name tags which contain the guest's name and email address as a QR code, name in plain text, and the Code For San Jose Brigade logo.
-The guest information is recorded in a `.csv` file.
+The guest information is recorded in a `.csv` file and automatically uploaded to Google sheets when the Sheets API is turned on.

 ![creating a name tag](static/images/nametag_web.gif)